yasinmiran/iamchat/slides.md

 <div class="flex h-full justify-center items-center">
     <h1 className="text-center relaxed max-w-lg">
-      So how do we do that, huh?
+      So how can we do that, huh?
     </h1>
 </div>